 For best results (super smooth skin), do this…

-If you haven’t seen my blog post & video about my special double cleansing facial cleansing technique to get rid of the bumps on your forehead – do check it out (click here).
+Check out my blog post & video about my special double cleansing facial cleansing technique to get rid of the bumps on your forehead.
 I find by doing the double cleansing with an oil or oil-based cleanser, plus omitting these 3 foods (dairy, sugar, and coffee) from your diet – you’ll get the best results.

 The double cleansing thoroughly cleanses all buildup on the surface of your skin, and the diet changes will reduce the amount of oil and sebum your body is producing.
 Together, they’ll keep your pores unclogged and your skin healthy, bright, and smooth.